ericwei0919/sonar-p3c-pmd/README.md

 ## License

-Sonar-PMD is licensed under the [GNU Lesser General Public License, Version 3.0](https://github.com/jensgerdes/sonar-pmd/blob/master/LICENSE.md).
+Sonar-P3C-PMD is licensed under the [GNU Lesser General Public License, Version 3.0](https://github.com/jensgerdes/sonar-pmd/blob/master/LICENSE.md).

 Parts of the rule descriptions displayed in SonarQube have been extracted from [PMD](https://pmd.github.io/) and are licensed under a [BSD-style license](https://github.com/pmd/pmd/blob/master/LICENSE).